Learning Outcomes

 The program prepares scholarly professionals for leadership positions in a wide range of educational and public sector settings.
 Students acquire strong backgrounds in leadership, policy, and research.
 They equip themselves to discover, integrate, and apply knowledge as transformational leaders.

-The PhD in educational policy and leadership studies with an educational leadership subprogram requires the following work.
+The PhD in educational policy and leadership studies with an educational leadership subprogram requires the following coursework.

-Students also complete the comprehensive examination and a dissertation, described below.
+Students also complete the comprehensive examination and a dissertation, described in the following sections.

 Many educational leadership courses are offered by distance education; see MyUI for information about courses offered during current semesters.